 9th century: Scandinavian Trade Towns

 Up North, things are different.
 Wealth increases more slowly and over a longer time period.
 Though the raids ensure quick money taken back to the home base, the first trading towns only emerge by the ninth century.
-By that time, Vikings have settled across Europe and extensively travel the existing trade routes.
-Money and trade goods start finding their way to Scandinavia more consistently.
-The first workshops with skilled craftsmen appear and the tapestry production slowly moves from the family home into the urban environment.
+By this time, the Viking settle down across Europe and travel extensively.
+Money and trade goods find their way to Scandinavia more easily and consistently.
+As a result, the first workshop with skilled craftsmen emerge.
+And slowly, the tapestry production moves from the family home to the urban environment.15

 10th century: Al-Andalus tiraz

-Spain also has an impressive tapestry tradition.
-Like Scandinavia, it is not triggered by Christianity.
-In the eighth century, the Iberian peninsula is conquered by the Arabs who ruled over large parts of Asia and the Mediterranean.
+By the eighth century, the Arabs who rule large parts of Asia and the Mediterranean, conquer the Iberian peninsula.
 Consequently, they also rule the silk trade in, to and from Asia.
 They have the same, if not more access to materials, techniques and motifs as the Byzantine empire.
 The Arabs start tiraz, local textile workshops where tapestries are made.
-A motif they add of their own is the use of Arabic script woven into the tapestries.
+A motif they add of their own is the use of Arabic script woven into the tapestries.18

 10/11th century: German Artwork

-The last region of interest in Germany.
-It converts to Christianity early in the eighth century.
-However, the region stays politically and economically unstable for a long time.
-This explains probably in part why the first tapestries appear only in the tenth century.
+Charlemagne’s influence reached as far as Germany.
+His campaigns led to the early conversion of Germanic tribes in the eighth century.20 Despite his efforts to conquer all Germanic tribes, the region remains unstable.
+This partly explains why the first tapestries appear only in the tenth century.
 The oldest piece is a Byzantine silk given to the bishop of Bamburg on his pilgrimage to Byzantium.
 As is often custom with silk tapestries, it is used as a shroud when the bishop dies on the way back home.

-As soon as Germany is part of the Holy Roman Empire and is one country, instead of an endless puzzle of petty kingdoms, the first local tapestry weaves appear.
+Germany remains a puzzle of duchies and petty kingdoms.
+But by the early tenth century, Otto I succeeds as king of East Francia.
+His strong rule provides some stability within the kingdom.
+The first local tapestries survive from this time period.
 These are quite beautiful and well-preserved through time.
-The designs are strongly influenced by the religious artwork of illuminated manuscript and stained glass windows of churches and abbeys.
+The designs are strongly influenced by the religious artwork of illuminated manuscript and stained glass windows of churches and abbeys.22

 - T.S.
 Burns, A History of the Ostrogoths.
 (Bloomington and Indianapolis: Indiana University Press, 1991), pp. 134. ↩